aaron-rai/dollar-discord-bot/markdown/patch_notes.md

 - **Smoother Updates** - Future feature releases will be more stable
 - **Better Performance** - Optimized code and database queries mean faster response times
 - **Easier Troubleshooting** - Improved logging and error messages help identify issues quickly

+#### Deprecated Features

+- Removed GameCommands completely due to low usage, maintenance overhead and changes to TRACKERGG and RIOT APIs.
+Once a more stable API is available, GameCommands may be reintroduced in a future update.